 Cottage in Bellfield Date of photo: 10th March 2016.

-A collection of my images of Coalburn taken for the Jim Hamilton Heritage Society of Coalburn.
+A collection of my images of Coalburn and the surrounding area taken for the Jim Hamilton Heritage Society of Coalburn.

 - Coalburn 2013-4 (Most of the important buildings in Coalburn)